Dasypeltis: Species and subspecies

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Dasypeltis.

-Etymology

-The specific name, gansi, is in honor of American herpetologist Carl Gans (1923–2009).

 Description

 The species of the genus Dasypeltis exhibit a wide variation in patterning and color, from mixtures of browns and greens, to solid black.
 Individuals in a specific locality tend to share similar color and pattern.
 They vary in size greatly, from 30–100 cm in total length (including tail).

 Behavior

-Dasypeltis species tend to have a nervous disposition, and when threatened will perform what is called saw-scaling, where it will rub its scales together quickly to make a rasping noise that sounds vaguely like hissing.
+Dasypeltis species tend to have a nervous disposition, and when threatened will perform what is called saw-scaling, a behavior in which the snake will rub the scales on the sides of its body together quickly to make a rasping noise that sounds like hissing.
 They are agile climbers, and have a keen sense of smell to tell whether an egg is rotten or too far developed to be comfortable to eat.
-They have extremely flexible jaws and necks for eating eggs much larger than their head, and have no teeth, but they do have bony protrusions on the inside edge of their spine which are used to aid in breaking the shells of eggs.
+They have extremely flexible jaws and necks for eating eggs much larger than their head.
+Contrary to popular belief, these snakes do have teeth, although they are quite small and they do not puncture the eggs prior to swallowing.
+Maxillary, palatine, and dentary teeth are present, but there are no pterygoid teeth present.
+The palatine teeth, however, generally do not penetrate into the oral cavity, being completely covered by mucosa.
+They do, however, have bony protrusions on the ventral side of their spine which are used to aid in breaking the shells of eggs.

-The process of consuming an egg involves wrapping their mouth around it and drawing it into the throat and then flexing their muscles pushing the egg into the bony protrusions on their spine, which causes the egg to collapse in on itself.
-Then the snake carefully squeezes every last bit of liquid out of the inside of the egg, ending with regurgitation of the completely crushed egg shell.
+The process of consuming an egg involves wrapping their mouth around it and drawing it into the throat with their jaws, and then flexing their neck muscles to push the egg into the bony protrusions on their spine, which causes the egg to collapse in on itself.
+Then the snake carefully squeezes the liquid out of the inside of the egg, swallowing the contents, and ends with regurgitation of the completely crushed egg shell.
 They are remarkably efficient, and waste very little of the contents of an egg.